-Like many-a-first-time pregnant momma, I tried lots of cute maternity clothes.
+When I was pregnant for the first time, I tried lots of cute maternity clothes.
 (I was also working as a teacher, so I couldn’t just wear leggings & a t-shirt all day like I can now. #SAHMperks)

 But I still felt meh about my fashion/ style most of that pregnancy.
 Jeans didn’t fit, dress clothes were awkward, leggings weren’t really in style at the time.

-Eventually, I reached beached whale status and all of the sudden, the pregnancy was over.
+Eventually, I reached that beached whale status we discussed, and all of the sudden, the pregnancy was over.
 And I couldn’t believe I’d spent money & energy on maternity clothes.

 Plus, that’s when things really got awkward.

 I WAS SHOCKED BY MY POSTPARTUM BODY

 True story: I brought pre pregnancy clothes TO THE HOSPITAL.
 (Turns out, ignorance is NOT bliss.)
 When nothing fit, I had to send my husband on an emergency Target run for XL sweatpants please!!!

 For 6-8 months postpartum, I went through several different sizes of clothes… My pre pregnancy shirts were too tight and clung in all the wrong places.

 And obviously, my pre pregnancy pants weren’t even close to getting over one thigh, let alone buttoning at the waste.